 According to a 2012 Gallup poll, only 14% of respondents think that third-trimester abortions should be legal.

 What are the risks for Democrats of compromising on this issue?
 First, the haggling over the cutoff date — 24 weeks?
 20 weeks? — could be ugly.
-Second, it’s unclear how many votes it would win in elections.
+Second, it’s unclear how many votes it would win in elections, because voters are so brainwashed and uninformed.
+(For example, they blame Democrats for the deficits when it’s the Republicans who are much more responsible.)
 Third, conservatives may use the compromise as an excuse for demanding tighter restrictions on abortions.

 Perhaps some of my feminist friends will be upset with me because of this stance.
 Besides, they may say, I am not a woman, so I have no right to state my opinion.